ICBM - International Conference on Barkhausen Noise and Micromagnetic Testing

 This conference has now established itself as the main international forum for researchers and users of the Barkhausen noise technique to meet and discuss their work.
-Already 11 conferences have been held.
-The previous conferences took place in Germany (1998), UK (1999), Finland (2001), Italy (2003), the Netherlands (2005), France (2007), Germany (2009), India (2010), Czech Republic (2011), USA (2013) and Turkey (2015).
+Already 12 conferences have been held.
+The previous conferences took place in Germany (1998), UK (1999), Finland (2001), Italy (2003), the Netherlands (2005), France (2007), Germany (2009), India (2010), Czech Republic (2011), USA (2013), Turkey (2015) and Germany (2017).
+ICBM12 was held in Dresden, Germany, the birth place of the phenomenon.
 The increased number of contributions from both industry and academia, show the continued and growing interest in this exciting method of material evaluation.

-The 12th International Conference on Barkhausen Noise and Micromagnetic Testing will be held on Sept 25-26, 2017 at the IKTS, Maria-Reiche-Strasse 2, 01109 Dresden, Germany.
+The 12th International Conference on Barkhausen Noise and Micromagnetic Testing was held on Sept 25-26, 2017 at the IKTS, Maria-Reiche-Strasse 2, 01109 Dresden, Germany.